Are you facing the major task of trying to get rid of weeds in vegetable gardens?

-Prevention is always the best.
+Prevention is always the best way.
 With anything you’re trying to control.
 There are a few ways I use to prevent weeds in my own vegetable gardens:

 - Black Plastic or Clear Plastic – This landscape fabric works as a mulch.
 Works well for row crops and hill crops, such as tomatoes, squash, peppers, etc.

-- Constant checking – Remember to get your hoe out and just walk rows early on.
+- Constant scouting – Remember to get your hoe out and just walk rows early on.
 Lightly dig or pull any new weeds making their way into the world.

 - Strategic watering – Water makes weeds.
 So, when you have lots of rain fall, you’ll have lots of weeds.
 And you’ll need to check often for weeds coming up.
 But, if it’s a dry season and you are in charge of watering the garden, I recommend the next bullet.

 - Soaker Hoses – I love them.
 They are cheap.
 Line them down the row and it slowly leaks water into the area where the vegetables are.
-That area in between stays dry.
+Drip irrigation allows the area in between the rows to stay dry.
 You won’t get as many weeds doing it this way.

 Remember that these prevention methods will not kill ALL weeds.
 Weeds are invasive little beasts.
 The best plan is to just stay on top of the control.
 You can do it!